smasongarrison/syllabi/docs/0202_stats.md

 ### Quizzes   {-}

-There will be 5 quizzes in this course.
-These will be approximately every three weeks.
-The best 4 out of 5 quiz grades will be used to determine your total quiz grade.
-You can drop 1 of the quizzes for any reason.
+There will be 14 multiple-choice reading quizzes (effectively these are weekly).
+The best 10 out of 14 quiz grades will be used to determine your total quiz grade.
+You can drop 4 of the quizzes for any reason.

+### Exams   {-}

+There will be 3 exams.
+The best 2 out of 3 exam grades will be used to determine your total exam grade.
+You can drop 1 of the exams for any reason.

-#### Quiz Dates   {-}
+#### Exams Dates   {-}

-- Quiz 1: Friday, 02/04
+- Exam 1: Friday, 02/11

-- Quiz 2: Friday, 02/25
+- Exam 2: Friday, 04/01

-- Quiz 3: Friday, 03/25

-- Quiz 4: Friday, 04/15

-- Quiz 5: During Finals, 05/06
+- Exam 3: During Finals, 05/06

-### Take Home Assignments   {-}
+### Short Assignments   {-}

-There are two sets of take-home assignments.
-Each set contains a qualitative part and a quantitative part.
-(In other words you have four parts).
+There will be two (2) short assignments in this course.
+These assignments will allow you to incorporate some of your own interests into the course.
+Such interests could be related to your career, another class you're taking, a hobby you're exploring, or some other random fancy.
+They will typically be approximately two (2) pages.
 I will provide more specific written guidelines at least two weeks before each assignment is due.

-You have to submit both parts of assignment 1 because I give extensive feedback that will help you on later assignments.
-However, you may skip part of assignment 2.
+The best one (1) out of two (2) short assignments will be used to determine your total short assignments.
+You can skip one of the assignments for any reason.

 #### Assignment Dates   {-}

-- Assignment 1: Friday, 03/04: Problem Set 1 and Qualitative Critique 1
+- Assignment 1: Friday, 03/04: Qualitative Critique 1

-- Assignment 2: Friday, 04/22: Problem Set 2 and Qualitative Critique 2
+- Assignment 2: Friday, 04/29: Qualitative Critique 2